Loading Events

 More about Céline HyunJin Barreau

-Céline HyunJin Barreau is a dance artist specialising in contemporary improvisation methods.
-Her practice revolves around making dance and performance accessible to everybody and the ongoing research of the sensing body in the creation of real time compositional scores.
+Céline HyunJin Barreau is a French-Korean Swiss-raised dancer, teacher, and choreographer based in London and Switzerland.
+Specialising in contemporary improvisation methods, her practice revolves around making dance and performance accessible to everybody and the ongoing research of the sensing body in the creation of real time compositional scores.

 More about Darcey Fleming